xiang1103/KD-Language-Transfer/README.md

 - How to train the student model to perform well on drug editing?
 And how to train this?
 - Can knowledge distillation improve language capabilities?
 - What tasks to use from drug editing?
 And find corresponding data for those for training.
 - How does the knowledge distillation training process work?
+- Exact training tasks within Drug Editing that is suited for training (needs language capabilities and a LLM can get good at)

 ### Steps needed: